TheGreatCodeholio/ttd_helper/README.md

 ## /etc/config.py
 Copy config_sample.py to config.py
   - `cp config_sample.py config.py`
   - audio_url:  Base URL path for your audio files.
 Example https://example.com/audio
   - ttd_audio_path:  The path to TTD audio folder.
 Example /home/pi/TTD/audio (no slash at the end)
   - local_cleanup_settings:  Settings for local cleanup
     - enabled: 1 or 0 (On/Off)
     - cleanup_days: 7 (Number of days to keep old files before deleting)
   - remote_cleanup_settings:  Settings for remote cleanup (SFTP Server)
     - enabled: 1 or 0 (On/Off)
     - cleanup_days: 7 (Number of days to keep old files before deleting)
+  - mp3_gain_settings: The settings for MP3 Gain Manipulation
+    - enabled: 1 or 0 (On/Off)
+    - gain_db: db to increase audio volume
+  - mp3_convert_stereo: Converts MP3 to Stereo from Mono
+    - enabled: 1 or 0 (On/Off)
+  - mp3_high_pass_settings: The settings for MP3 High Pass Filter
+    - enabled: 1 or 0 (On/Off)
+    - cutoff: hz for high pass cutoff
+  - mp3_low_pass_settings: The settings for MP3 Low Pass Filter
+    - enabled: 1 or 0 (On/Off)
+    - cutoff: hz for low pass cutoff
+  - mp3_append_settings: The settings for appending another MP3 to the beginning of the audio
+    - enabled: 1 or 0 (On/Off)
+  - mp3_normalize_settings: The setting to normalize the audio for the MP3
+    - enabled: 1 or 0 (On/Off)
   - sftp_settings: The settings for SFTP upload
     - enabled: 1 or 0 (On/Off)
     - remote_path: This is the remote path to upload to.
 Example /var/www/html/audio
     - sftp_user: stfp username
     - sftp_pass: stfp password
     - sftp_host: sftp hostname Example: example.com
     - sftp_port: sftp port number Example: 22
+    - delete_after_upload: 1 or 0 (On/Off)
   - pushover_settings:  Settings for Pushover function
     - enabled: 1 or 0 (On/Off)
   - mqtt_settings : Settings for MQTT Function
     - enabled: 1 or 0 (On/Off)
     - mqtt_host: MQTT Hostname or IP address
     - mqtt_port: MQTT Port number
     - mqtt_pusername: MQTT Username
     - mqtt_password: MQTT Password
   - zello_settings:  Settings for Zello upload
     -  enabled: 1 or 0 (On/Off)
     -  username: Zello Username
     -  password: Zello Password
     -  token: Zello API token
     -  issuer: Issuer credential from Zello account (see above Zello Section)
     -  private_key: Private Key from Zello Development copied between two sets of triple quotes """HERE""""
   - twitter_settings: Settings for Twitter Tweets
     -  enabled: 1 or 0 (On/Off)
     -  consumer_key: API Consumer Key
     -  consumer_secret: API Consumer Secret Key
     -  access_token: API Access Token Key
     -  access_token_secret: API Access Token Secret Key

 ## /etc/departments.json
 Copy departments_sample.json to departments.json